 Day 1: Landed at Charles de Gaulle at about 9:00am or so, also known as 3am to my poor Eastern Standard Time brain.
 Went for a walk, took a nap.
-2 home cooked meals already.
+Two (2) home cooked meals already.
 Language is escaping me.
-Unable to effectively communicate with les parents Français.
+Unable to effectively communicate with les parents in Français.
 Hoping this improves immediately.

 Day 2: Slept for 12 hours.
 Feeling surprisingly not jetlagged.
 Back to work as if it’s a normal Monday but it is not a normal Monday.
 Got the majority of my work done before anyone at home even woke up.
 The rest of the work is pending responses from my EST-delayed coworkers… I feel productive and also stalled.

 Spoke French for 2 hours straight with Frenchman’s mother, flying solo while Frenchman & Frenchdad went to get the keys to our apartment.
 Struggles were had.
-Language is reappearing.
+Language is resurfacing, slowly.

 Day 3: Shower technique is improving.
 Feel marginally more clean this time, though still not enjoying sitting & one-handed hair rinsing.
 Looking forward to real shower at l’appartement.
 More delicious food.

 Frenchman went to apartment to clean and get the place set up.
 Enjoying having temporary house-boyfriend to take care of housekeeping.

 Day 4: I’m home!
 Achievement (apartment): unlocked!
 Have home, can unpack.
 First impression: adorable street, good space.
 Small kitchen.
 Also, tons of shopping on the street between home and Métro.
 Dangerous.

 Radiators not working.
 Didn’t know there was an Arctic Arrondissement.
 Forced to retreat to warmer climates (back to les parents).

 Upside?
 Frenchmom received an entire shipment of cheese today.